Michael named Europe’s greatest

 2014 - We beat Bournemouth 3-1 in a Capital One Cup Fifth Round tie at their Goldsands Stadium, thanks to a Raheem Sterling brace and Lazar Marković’s first reds goal, with ex-Evertonian Dan Gosling on target for the home side.

 2017 – We beat Bournemouth 4-0 at the renamed Vitality Stadium, with Philippe Coutinho, Dejan Lovren and Mohamed Salah all on target before the break.
 Roberto Firmino completed the scoring.

 1997 - Michael Owen won his only Under-21’s cap, netting in England’s 4-2 play-off defeat of Greece at Carrow Road, with strike partner and future red Emile Heskey bagging a brace.
 Jamie Carragher also played.
-Unfortunately, the Greeks qualified for the European Championships, 4-4 on the away goals rule.
+Unfortunately, the Greeks qualified for the European Championships Finals, 4-4 on the away goals rule.

 Joy against the Baggies